Log in

 THE PURPOSE OF THE CONFERENCE

-Fifty-one years ago… the year was 1973, and a number of social and historical events took place that changed our nation for years to come.
+Fifty-three years ago… the year was 1973, and a number of social and historical events took place that changed our nation for years to come.
 Some of these included:

 • Roe v.
 Wade was handed down by the Supreme Court, overturning state bans on abortion